What are the Symptoms of 1st Stage of Breast Cancer?

 First Stage of Breast Cancer and Breast Cancer Types

-Breast cancer is one of the deadliest cancers that has affected more than 2.2 million women worldwide.
+Breast cancer is the most commonly diagnosed cancer in women worldwide, with over 2.2 million new cases annually, but survival rates are high when detected early.
 The incidence of breast cancer varies across countries and regions, with some countries experiencing higher rates than others.

 It typically affects women around 50, but sometimes it can affect younger women.
 Oncologists may provide different treatment methods or surgeries to kill cancerous cells.